-Each year, the Committee reviews overall financial performance and adjusts for items that are not reflective of normal operating performance for that year.
+Each year, the Committee also reviews overall financial performance and adjusts for items that are not reflective of normal operating performance for that year.
 These adjustments are items that the Committee believes are fair to both participants and stockholders, encourage appropriate actions that foster the long-term health of the business, and are consistent with the objectives underlying our predetermined performance goals.
-There are certain automatic adjustments such as expenses related to merger and acquisition activity, such as those relating to the NorthStar acquisition, the impact of restructuring programs, unplanned legal settlements, and the effects of foreign currency fluctuations.
+There are certain automatic adjustments such as expenses related to merger and acquisition activity, the impact of restructuring programs, unplanned legal settlements, and the effects of foreign currency fluctuations.
 The Committee also reserves the right to exercise its judgment outside of this predetermined list of adjustments if there is a valid business rationale.
-For fiscal year 2020, the Committee did not make any additional adjustments to the performance calculation or payouts to the named executive officers.
+For fiscal year 2021, the Committee did not make any additional adjustments to the performance calculation or payouts to the named executive officers.

-Fiscal Year 2020 MIP Targets and Payout
+Fiscal Year 2021 MIP Targets and Payout